idoqo/fct/README.md

 to Nodes running Flatcar Container Linux as their base operating system.
 ## Milestones
 - [x] Watch k8s node objects
-- [x] Check for nodes using Flatcar Container Linux
+- [x] Check for nodes using Flatcar Container Linux (_*unable to access a cluster with nodes using Flatcar as the test cluster times out currently_).
 - [x] Attach a label (`k8c.io/uses-container-linux:‌‌'true'`) to the Node if it uses FC Linux.
 - [x] Write a Dockerfile for the controller
 - [x] Write a Kubernetes Deployment for the controller